x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/plan-ha.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: 29bb0358-fc8e-4437-8feb-d2959ed0f102
-description: "Summary: Learn about the elements of high availability and site resilience to incorporate in your Exchange Server 2016 or 2019 deployment plan."
+description: "Summary: Learn about the elements of high availability and site resilience to incorporate in your Exchange Server 2016 or Exchange Server 2019 deployment plan."
 ---

 # Plan for high availability and site resilience